 Avrorouter limitations (avrorouter)

-The avrorouter does not support the following data types and conversions:
+The avrorouter does not support the following data types, conversions or SQL statements:

 - Fields CAST from integer types to string types

 - CREATE TABLE ...
 AS SELECT statements

 The avrorouter does not do any crash recovery.
 This means that the avro files need to be truncated to valid block lengths before starting the avrorouter.

 The avrorouter does not support binlog checksums.
 They must must not be used in any of the binlogs that the avrorouter will process.